- business and property related disputes

 - Midlands - Mr Justice Morgan

-- North East - Mr Justice Briggs (Vice-Chancellor of the County Palatine)
+- North East - Mr Justice Norris (Vice-Chancellor of the County Palatine)

-- North West - Mr Justice Briggs (Vice-Chancellor of the County Palatine)
+- North West - Mr Justice Norris (Vice-Chancellor of the County Palatine)

 - South West - Mr. Justice Morgan